 And not only NO2: exposure to the air pollutant fine particulate matter (PM2.5) also increases the risk of premenopausal breast cancer.

-The Healthmate Plus contains 60 square feet of true medical-grade HEPA to capture fine particulate matter.
+The Healthmate Plus contains 60 square feet of true medical-grade Certified HEPA Material to capture fine particulate matter.

 It even captures formaldehyde, benzenes, and other toxins—-not to mention airborne viruses, bacteria, pollen, mold, dust, dander, you name it…